 Almost every person alive owns a car, has driven a car, or has been a passenger in a car.
 Cars, RV’s, Trucks, Semi’s, and other vehicles on the road have been an enhancement to our current way of life.
 However, with great progress comes risks.

-The car accident statistics below will give you a greater insight into both the U.S. vehicle accidents as well as the overall worldwide vehicle accidents that occur on our roadways.
+The Vehicle Accident Statistics in the U.S. and Worldwide, below will give you a greater insight into both the U.S. vehicle accidents as well as the overall worldwide vehicle accidents that occur on our roadways.

 These statistics cover: